 Where bots damage conversion

-They create damage when they answer with vague copy, open too aggressively, cover important buttons or ask for details before trust is built.
-A bad bot makes a sharp website feel evasive.
+They create damage when they answer vaguely, open too aggressively, cover important buttons or ask for details before trust is built.

 The right implementation